 - Have a theme/topic to group items together for the live.
 I feature at least five items to start.
 This allows the stream to go long enough to be discovered.

 - Check your lighting.
-I use a mix of natural and artificial light (ring light, soft box light).
-Using a mix ensures that your lighting will remain consistent through the live session.
+I use a combination of natural and artificial light (ring light, soft box light).
+Using a mix ensures that your lighting remains consistent throughout the live session.
 I use a set of led lights on my face and the floor.
 The floor lighting makes a difference!
 You can get all of my equipment here.

 - Set up your area for a successful live!
 I have a clothing rack with the items hanging or a bar cart with products displayed.
 Displaying your items lets the audience see what you are going feature.